 Oodkac is essentially the most important Somali dish.
 In the early days, it was prepared during the rainy season, when milk is abundant and meat is aplenty in preparation for the dry seasons ahead.
-It was the go to food for people travelling long distances, as it lasts a long time.
-So important is oodkac, it was, and still is, gifted to newly wed couples, mothers with new babies, and even students living far away from home.
+It was the go-to food for people traveling long distances, as it lasts a long time.
+Oodkac is incredibly significant.
+It has been and continues to be given as a thoughtful gift to newlywed couples, mothers celebrating new births, and even students who are living far from their families.

-I recently travelled to the countryside to spend a few days with my grandmother.
-She insisted on making oodkac for me to take it back home as gift for the family.
+I recently traveled to the countryside to spend a few days with my grandmother.
+She insisted on making Oodkac for me to take it back home as a gift for the family.
 The meat is cut into thin, jerky-style pieces which are left to dry in the sun.
-Then its cut into cubes and cooked with salt and oil.
+Then it’s cut into cubes and cooked with salt and oil.
 When ready, melted butter oil is added to preserve it.
 It has a wonderful vivid taste and super crunchiness.

 Related: Most Popular Ethiopian Foods